 What to Bring

-An ID or piece of mail with a Philadelphia address is necessary to provide proof of identity and residency.
+An ID or piece of mail with a Philadelphia address is necessary to provide proof of identity.

 What to Expect